lava-nc/lava/src/lava/magma/runtime/cpp_message_infrastructure/docs/run_example.md

-# An Example for PYWrapper
+# An Example for MessageInfrastructurePywrapper

 *Welcome to the messaging refactory project, and this will show how an example run*